-- Normal blood cell counts with no abnormal white blood cells -- called a complete hematologic response.
+- Normal blood cell counts with no signs of abnormal white blood cells, called a complete hematologic response.

-- No blood or bone marrow cells containing the Philadelphia chromosome, which creates the BCR-ABL gene.
+- No blood or bone marrow cells that contain the "Philadelphia" chromosome, which creates the BCR-ABL gene.
 This is called a complete cytogenetic response.